Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 1. Shilin Night Market: The King of Taipei Night Markets

-With origins as early as 1899, Shilin Night Market is the country’s most famous night market, and also the largest and most crowded in Taipei.
+With origins as early as 1899, Shilin Night Market (士林夜市) is Taiwan’s most famous night market.
+It is the largest and also most touristy night market in Taipei.
 Shaped liked an upside down triangle between Jihe and Wenling roads, there are 500+ food vendors here!

 Keep an eye out for the Shilin Night Market Food Court, an air-conditioned underground food court that provides an ideal escape in summer.
 If you want to find it directly, take Jihe road up the Western border of Shilin Night Market, and enter right at the first road going in.

-The market is known for its creative treats that you can’t find elsewhere (penis shaped cakes anyone?), but you can also find all the Taiwanese night market classics here, like sausages stuffed into rice sausages, mee sua (vermicelli in a thick meaty soup), oyster omelets (try the underground food court), shui jian bao (pan fried buns), bubble tea, and stinky tofu (you’ll smell it before you see it).
+But you can also find all the Taiwanese night market classics here, like sausages stuffed into rice sausages, mee sua (vermicelli in thick soup), oyster omelets (try the underground food court), shui jian bao (pan fried buns), bubble tea, and stinky tofu (you’ll smell it before you see it).